-The City appreciates the Legislature's bold action to ban privately operated detention centers which will lead to the eventual closure of the Northwest ICE Processing Center.
-In the meantime, the City supports policies that limit transfers into the ICE Processing Center.
+The City appreciates the Legislature's bold action to ban privately operated detention centers.
+The City supports policies that limit transfers into the Northwest ICE Processing Center.

 COLLABORATION WITH COMMUNITY PARTNERS

 The City of Tacoma recognizes that a thriving community requires strong communication, collaboration, and innovation with our partners.
 The Tacoma Anchor Institutions Network is comprised of organizations rooted in Tacoma that have joined together to advance common goals to build community wealth, resilience, and improve opportunities for all.
 The collective priorities of the Anchors are aligned with the community-crafted Tacoma 2025 Strategic Plan.
 We are pleased to join community organizations in asking for your assistance with the following: